 - Firing order: 1-3-4-2

-You get 2,366 cc to play with, and 2 valves per cylinder with a 92 mm bore and 89 mm stroke.
+With both motors, you get 2,366 cc to play with, and 2 valves per cylinder with a 92 mm bore and 89 mm stroke.

 The compression ratio stands at 9.4:1 for EFi, with earlier 22-RE variants putting out 105 hp and 136 lb-ft of torque.
 Later models, introduced in 1985, were rated at 113 hp and 140 lb-ft.